Jay-Madame/labFour_OrchestraModel/README.md

 ### Must include:
 [ ] Five classes
     [ ] Two must be aggregate relationships
-    [ ] Threee must be inheritance relationships
+    [ ] Three must be inheritance relationships
 [ ] A polymorphic variable
 [ ] Multiple classes and files
 [ ] Classes must be separated